 In 2015, one mother had two older children living in another country.
 Another mother had five older children all of whom were known to child protective services, and nothing is known about the other three mothers.

-In 2016, nothing is known about either mother.
+In 2016, nothing is known about any of the mothers.